 Deb has been a delegate to General Conference since 1988 and was the first elected clergy from the Iowa Conference in 1992, 1996, 2000, and 2004.
 Throughout her ministry she has had the privilege of serving on a wide range of committees and boards, including the Board of Trustees for Iowa Wesleyan College, Morningside College and Dakota Wesleyan University.
 After serving 8 years in the Dakotas Area, she was assigned to the Michigan Area in July 2012 until her retirement.

-She is married to D. Bradley Kiesey, an attorney from Washington, Iowa.
-They have been blessed with two adult sons, Joel and Aaron.
+She was married to D. Bradley Kiesey, an attorney from Washington, Iowa who passed in 2021.
+They were blessed with two adult sons, Joel and Aaron.